Frequently Asked Questions

 Why doesn't Mosaic make an anti-aliasing / anti-moiré filter for mounting in front of the camera's lens?
 To work well, this requires a different filter for each lens focal length - whereas a single VAF filter can work with any focal length lens.

-Cosmetic Imperfections VAF-series filters are complex multi-layered optical devices, and may occasionally exhibit very small, pinpoint-like imperfections of internal AR coatings.
+Cosmetic Imperfections VAF-series filters are complex multi-layered optical devices, and may occasionally exhibit minor imperfections of internal AR coatings.
 Such small imperfections may be detected in any optical lens, but are more easily seen in the VAF filters due to their open construction; they are an unavoidable result of the manufacturing process, and do not affect either image quality or resolution.

 Is there light loss through the filter?
 The light loss is minimal - less than 1/8 F-stop, and normally not perceptible.